tact-lang/docs-obsolete/tact-design.md

 }
 ```

-This function take value `T` of type `Type` and returns function with type `fn(T) -> T`.
-So, type of returned function depend on the incoming argument.
-It is need to express such constructions that must be provided due to fully-qualified generics support.
+This function takes value `T` of type `Type` and returns function with type `fn(T) -> T`.
+So, the type of returned function is dependent on the incoming argument.
+It is needed to express such constructions that must be provided due to fully-qualified generics support.

 TBD: Do we need fully-qualified dependent types with dependent pairs?
-How them must be looks like?
+How them must look like?

 ### Higher-order types